singlerider/ravenbot007/README.md

 'limit' refers to the cooldown.
 The cooldown is only active per separate channel 'argc' refers to the number of arguments a command accepts, separated by spaces.
 If the command does not have 'command' as its 'return' value, this is not necessary.
 However, even if there are no arguments and 'command' is listed, 0 should be used.
-If a command is not intended for use by moderators, there is no need for 'ul' to be included a 'space_case' is a special scenario where you would like a command to have a single argument, but no limits to the number of separate strings you can input, such as '!requests', wherein directly after you would type an entire set of search items, but they should not be counted as arguments.
+If a command is not intended for use by moderators, there is no need for 'ul' to be included a 'space_case' is a special scenario where you would like a command to have a single argument, but no limits to the number of separate strings you can input.
 Normally, arguments are separated by spaces.

 ## Finally